Product Performance Metrics and KPIs All Startups Should Track

 Retention is all about the number of users who come back to you.
 These may be your paying clients who make repeat purchases or regularly use your services.
 This customer loyalty metric may be measured weekly, monthly, or quarterly (per three months).

 Why does retention matter?
-It can be a good sign of product sustainability and customer satisfaction.
+It's among the startup growth metrics that can signal product sustainability and customer satisfaction.
 Notably, this is an indicator all startups should aim to improve.
 The major reason for that is that it'll cost less and take less effort to sell something to an existing client than to acquire a new one.

 Furthermore, in most cases, a startup aims to find people who'll use the solution for an extensive period of time.
 Hence, if users regularly use the product and retention stays practically the same (say, throughout 3 months or 6 months), you have a steady plateau.
 That is, your product has a big audience that continuously grows, showing that you've obtained product-market fit.